zowe/docs-site/docs/user-guide/generate-certificates.md

-# Generate a certificate if you don't have a certificate
+# Generate a certificate if you do not have a certificate

 ## Create a self-signed PKCS12 certificate

 ### Configure the PKCS12 setup section in zowe.yaml

-For PKCS12 certificate users, here are some instructions about the fileds in the `zowe.yaml` file.
+For PKCS12 certificate users, customize the following parameters in the `zowe.yaml` file:

+- `zowe.setup.certificate.pkcs12.directory`
-- `zowe.setup.certificate.pkcs12.directory` is the directory where you plan to store the PKCS12 keystore and truststore.
+Specifies the directory where you plan to store the PKCS12 keystore and truststore.
 This is required if `zowe.setup.certificate.type` is PKCS12.
+- `zowe.setup.certificate.pkcs12.lock`
-- `zowe.setup.certificate.pkcs12.lock` is a boolean configuration to tell if we should lock the PKCS12 keystore directory only for Zowe runtime user and group.
+ Is a boolean configuration to tell if we should lock the PKCS12 keystore directory only for Zowe runtime user and group.
 Default value is true.
+- `zowe.setup.certificate.pkcs12`
-- You can also define name, password, caAlias and caPassword under `zowe.setup.certificate.pkcs12` to customized keystore and truststore.
-These configurations are optional, but it is recommended to update them from default values.
+(Optional) Define name, password, caAlias and caPassword to customize the keystore and truststore.
+It is recommended to update these values from the default values.
-- Alias names should be all lower cases.
+**Note:** Alias names should be all in lower case.
-- `dname` for distinguished name is all optional.
+- `dname`
+ (Optional) Sepcifies the distinguished name.
 Domain names and IPs should be added into certificate SAN.
-If the field `san` is not defined, `zwe init` command will use `zowe.externalDomains`.
-The value for `san` filed shown above is an example.
+If the field `san` is not defined, the `zwe init` command uses `zowe.externalDomains`.

+**Example:**

-The following `zowe.yaml` example will generate:
+The following `zowe.yaml` example generates the following artifacts:

  - A `PKCS12` certificate, specified in `zowe.setup.certificate.type`
  - A keystore directory `/var/zowe/keystore`, specified in  `zowe.setup.certificate.pkcs12.directory`.